fenok/react-router-typesafe-routes/README.md

 -   `param.oneOf()` - one of the given single values, for instance `param.oneOf(1, 'a', true)`
 -   `param.arrayOf()` - array of the given params, for instance `param.arrayOf(param.number)`

+All the above values also have an `.optional` modifier, which means that the corresponding field may be `undefined`.

 While you most likely won't need this, for the sake of completeness you can combine them into arrays like this: `[param.number, param.boolean]`.
 That means `number | boolean` in terms of TS.

 In fact, you can combine them in any way that processors allow, for instance `[param.arrayOf(param.oneOf('a', 'b'), param.number), param.boolean]` means `('a' | 'b' | number)[] | boolean`.
 Use with caution.